eclipse-opensmartclide/smartclide-ide-front-end/README.md

 2) SmartCLIDE Eclipse Che credentials - all users are expected to use this option.

-Keep in mind that signing up will only become available in future versions, i.e., you need to request an account in order to use the access the IDE.
+Keep in mind that signing up will only become available in future versions, i.e., you need to request an account in order to access the IDE.

 ![](public/assets/readme-pictures/Login.png)